takuya/php-imagick-cmd-wrapper/README.md

 This project uses auto generated php code, parsing `converet -h`.

-If you want to re-geneate class, execute these command in CLI.
+If you want to re-generate class, execute these command in CLI.
 ```
 composer run generate-class convert
 composer run generate-class montage